gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileLabel.md

 ### -LabelId
 Specifies the identity (ID) of the label to apply.
 When a label has sublabels, always specify the ID of just a sublabel and not the parent label.

+To find the label ID:

-The label ID value is displayed in the Azure portal, on the Label blade, when you view or configure the Azure Information Protection policy.
+- For the classic client: The label ID value is displayed in the Azure portal, on the Label blade, when you view or configure the Azure Information Protection policy.

+- For the unified labeling client: The label ID value is not displayed in the admin center where you manage your labels.
+However, you can use the following Office 365 Security & Compliance Center PowerShell command to find this value: `Get-Label | Format-Table -Property DisplayName, Name, Guid`

 For files that have labels applied, you can also run the [Get-AIPFileStatus](./Get-AIPFileStatus.md) cmdlet to identify the label ID (MainLabelId or SubLabelId).

 ```yaml